 Types of Shipping Containers

 Before you decide whether to buy new or used, you need to decide on the type of containers you are going to buy.
-Choosing the correct shipping container for your home is something that should be well researched and thought out.
+Choosing the correct shipping container for your home is something that should be well researched.

-However there are also car carrier, dry storage, flat rack, insulated, open top, open side, and tunnel containers available.
+However, there are other types of shipping containers such as: car carrier, dry storage, flat rack, insulated, open top, open side, and tunnel containers available.

 As a side note, if you are thinking of building your container home with a swimming pool, open top containers make the perfect pool!